H20Zhang/SeccoSQL/README.md

 # SeccoSQL
-Secco (Separate communication from computation) is a distributed SQL system for SQL, Graph Analytic, and Subgraph Query.
+SeccoSQL (Separate communication from computation) is a distributed SQL system for SQL, Graph Analytic, and Subgraph Query.